jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 {{< /alert >}}

 * `ssl-passthrough`: Enable SSL passthrough if defined as `true`.
 The backend is then expected to SSL offload the incoming traffic.
 The default value is `false`, which means HAProxy should do the SSL handshake.
-* `ssl-passthrough-http-port`: Optional HTTP port number of the backend.
+* `ssl-passthrough-http-port`: Optional HTTP port number of the ssl-passthrough backend.
 If defined, connections to the HAProxy's HTTP port, defaults to `80`, is sent to the configured port number of the backend, which expects to speak plain HTTP.
 If not defined, connections to the HTTP port will redirect the client to HTTPS.
+Note that this configuration only applies to the root path, since any non root path under ssl-passthrough configuration is already configured under the plain HTTP frontend.

 Hostnames configured as `ssl-passthrough` configures HAProxy in the following way: